juniomata/30DaysMapChallenge/README.md

 This challenge is an exciting opportunity for me to enhance my spatial data visualization skills by creating and sharing maps based on daily themes, initiated by [Topi Tjukanov](https://30daymapchallenge.com/).
 Although I joined a bit late, my enthusiasm never diminished!
 This is my first time completing all 30 maps, and I can't wait for the next challenge.

 It’s been a tough but incredibly fun journey that introduced me to various new mapping techniques and fascinating datasets.
-My focus revolves around three areas I am passionate about: 🌍climate, ⚡energy, and 🌱sustainability.
+My focus revolves around three areas I am passionate about: 🌍climate, ⚡energy, ♻️sustainability, and 🌱environment.

 You can explore my daily map contributions covering a variety of themes such as [Points](#1-points), [Lines](#2-lines), [Polygons](#3-polygons), [Hexagons](#4-hexagons), [A Journey](#5-a-journey), [Raster](#6-raster), [Vintage Style](#7-vintage-style), [Humanitarian Data Exchange (HDX)](#8-humanitarian-data-exchange-hdx), [AI Only](#9-ai-only), [Pen & Paper](#10-pen--paper), [Arctic](#11-arctic), [Time and Space](#12-time-and-space), [A New Tool](#13-a-new-tool), [A World Map](#14-a-world-map), [My Data](#15-my-data), [Choropleth](#16-choropleth), [Collaborative Map](#17-collaborative-map), [3D](#18-3d), [Typography](#19-typography), [OpenStreetMap](#20-openstreetmap), [Conflict](#21-conflict), [Two Colours](#22-two-colours), [Memory](#23-memory), [Only Circular Shapes](#24-only-circular-shapes), [Heat](#25-heat), [Map Projections](#26-map-projections), [Micromapping](#27-micromapping), [The Blue Planet](#28-the-blue-planet), [Overture](#29-overture), and [The Final Map](#30-the-final-map).
 Scroll through to discover all 30 creative maps!